nsathya1990/Web-Developer-Test/README.md

 ## Anything you want to tell us?
 - Assumptions?
     - The checkout page available on the /cart route assumes that the user has already added products to his/ her cart.
-At the checkout page, the user only finalizes the products and their quantities
+At the checkout page, the user only finalizes the products and their quantities and submits them.
 - Decisions?
 - What you used to develop and test?
     - Extensive use of 'Flexbox' for layout purposes